Czech Americans: History

 The first documented case of the entry of Czechs to the North American shores is of Joachim Gans of Prague, a Bohemian Jewish mining engineer who came to Roanoke, North Carolina in 1585 with an expedition of explorers organized by Sir Walter Raleigh (1552–1618).

 Augustine Herman (1621–1686) was the first documented Czech settler.
-He was a surveyor and skilled draftsman, successful planter and developer of new lands, a shrewd and enterprising merchant, a bold politician and effective diplomat, fluent in several languages.
+He was a surveyor and draftsman, successful planter and developer of new lands, a merchant, a politician and diplomat, fluent in several languages.
 After coming to New Amsterdam (present New York), he became one of the most influential people in the Dutch Province, which led to his appointment to the Council of Nine to advise the New Amsterdam Governor Peter Stuyvesant.
 One of his greatest achievements was his celebrated map of Maryland and Virginia commissioned by Lord Baltimore, which he began working on in earnest after removing to the English Province of Maryland.
 Lord Baltimore was so pleased with the map that he rewarded Herman with a large estate, named by Herman "Bohemia Manor", and the hereditary title Lord.

 Another Bohemian living in New Amsterdam at that time, Frederick Philipse (1626–1720), also became quite famous.
 He was a successful merchant who eventually became the wealthiest person in the entire Dutch Province.
 Philipse was originally from Bohemia, from an aristocratic Protestant family who had to flee from their homeland due to popish persecution after the Thirty Years' War.

 The first significant wave of Czech colonists was of the Moravian Brethren who began arriving on the American shores in the first half of the 18th century.
 Moravian Brethren were the followers of the teachings of the Czech religious reformer and martyr Jan Hus (1370–1415), Petr Chelčický and Bishop John Amos Comenius (1592–1670).
 They were true heirs of the ancient "Unitas fratrum bohemicorum" - Unity of the Brethren, who found a temporary refuge in Herrnhut (Ochranov) in Lusatia under the patronage of Count Nikolaus Zinzendorf (1700–1760).
 Because of the worsening political and religious situation in Saxony, the Moravian Brethren, as they began calling themselves, decided to emigrate to North America.